 Real Estate Office Manager: Job Description and Career Info

-Managers of real estate offices deal with the financial and legal aspects for individuals or organizations that buy, sell, lease, or manage property.
-A college degree in business may be required by employers.
-Read on to learn more about this field.
+Managers of real estate offices deal with financial and legal matters for individuals or organizations that buy, sell, lease, or manage property.
+A college degree in business may be required by employers, and obtaining optional certifications may lead to greater career prospects.

 Real Estate Office Manager Job Description